Mike-Revy/DynamicWebExample/README.md

 to create a database named node_heroDB.
 Table is USERS and has a name (varchar 20) and age (smallint 6) I added a simple record - Mike 55

-Then command prompt ... node node_heroDBConsole.js
+Then command prompt ... node node_heroDBConsole.js - you should see in console connected as id ...
+The solution is:  [ RowDataPacket { name: 'Mike', age: 55 } ]